 Dear Your Teen:

-I don’t like my daughter’s boyfriend.
-She’s 15-year-old daughter.
-She’s always been a good kid and we have always had a good relationship with her.
-But her very first boyfriend is worrisome; he has videos on Facebook of him getting drunk and stoned.
+I don’t like my 15-year-old daughter’s boyfriend.
+Until now, we’ve had a good relationship with her.
+But her very first boyfriend is worrisome.
+He has videos on Facebook of him getting drunk and stoned.
 And last year, he broke into our house while we were on vacation.
 I really don’t like him.

-I believe that I should support our daughter, voice our concerns but not forbid her from seeing him because that will make things worse.
-But this is not the route I took.
-I forbid her from seeing him and told her he’s not allowed at our house.
+I did forbid her from seeing him and told her he’s not allowed at our house.
 My daughter says he has changed and she really likes him.
-I cannot allow this boy into my home but I know that my daughter is now telling lies and sneaking around just to see him.
+Either way, I just cannot allow this boy into my home.
+But now my daughter is telling lies and sneaking around just to see him.
 HELP!!!!!

-But here’s the rub: your daughter is under the impression that he has changed and unless you plan to confine your daughter to your home and to remove any access she has to technology, you do not have the power to prevent her from being in contact with him.
+But here’s the rub: your daughter is under the impression that he has changed.
+Realistically, you can’t confine your daughter to your home and remove any access she has to technology.
+And a teen sneaking out is very possible.
+Sadly, you do not have the power to prevent her from being in contact with him.

-I’m wondering what would happen if you lovingly shared the following with your daughter:
+See if you can lovingly share the following three thoughts with your daughter:

 Obviously, this is a mouthful.
-It may be best shared in a letter or email message that gives your teenage daughter time to take in where you are coming from: that you are wishing to protect her best interests, not stand in the way of her fun.
+If this feels too hard face-to-face, try a letter or email message that gives your teenage daughter time to take in where you are coming from.
+Be clear that you are wishing to protect her best interests, not stand in the way of her fun.
 What matters is that you get an honest conversation going about your concerns and the real limits of your powers.
 Where you are now—forbidding something that you can’t actually prevent—is a losing game for you and your daughter.
 Put the focus where it belongs: on the actual risks she may be facing in dating this boy, not on the risk of you catching her.